wise-ch/wastewater-influenza-dashboard/README.md

 ## Attribution

 The dashboard was developed by Sarah Nadeau.
 It is based on work by Taru Singhal and Jana Huisman for SARS-CoV-2.
-Chaoran Chen and Adrian Lison helped set up and maintain the dashboard.
+Chaoran Chen helped set up and maintains the infrastructure.
+Adrian Lison is maintaining and further developing the dashboard.

 ## Debugging the docker image
 Build the image, then run a container locally in interactive mode: